-Famed Italian soprano Mirella Freni dies at age 84
+Renowned Italian soprano Mirella Freni dies at age 84

 In a 2002 interview with The Associated Press, she recalled telling students during master classes to be wary of thinking solely about the notes on the score.

 “It’s not enough to have a beautiful voice,” she said.
 “It’s the depth of interpretation that is different.
 To be a gifted artist, you have to be able to interpret in a certain way.
 Last year, I had a young Japanese singer, a lyric soprano.
 Beautiful.
 But it was just technique.
 I said, `My dear, listen a moment.
-If you have a scene with your lover and you have to tell him, `I love you,’ do you scream out `I LOVE YOU!’?”
+If you have a scene with your lover and you have to tell him, I love you, do you scream out I LOVE YOU!?'”

 Born Mirella Fregni on Feb.
 27, 1935, in Modena, she changed the spelling of her stage name, thinking it would be easier to pronounce.

-Her aunt was the soprano Valentina Bartolomasi, and young Mirella had the same wet nurse as Modena’s most famous singer, who was born 7 1/2 months later, Luciano Pavarotti.
+Her aunt was the soprano Valentina Bartolomasi, and young Mirella had the same wet nurse as the baby boy born 7 1/2 months later who would become Modena’s most famous singer: Luciano Pavarotti.

 “You can see who got all the milk!” she once told author Fred Plotkin.

-Their mothers worked in the same factory, and Freni said they dressed young Mirella and Luciano in identical clothing at times — Freni had old photos as proof.
+Their mothers worked in the same factory, and Freni said they sometimes dressed young Mirella and Luciano in identical clothing.
+Freni had old photos as proof.

 “There was a special place in the tobacco manufacturer where my mother and the mother of Luciano, they worked together,” she said.
 “When we were little babies, we stayed for a long time.
 In the evening, when the mammas finished the work, they brought us home.”